LeandroLovisolo/Customica/README.md

 The app will be available at http://localhost:9000/ after running the command above.

-If you're starting with an empty database, then the first thing you should do is create a default tshirt category from the administrative dashboard as explained below.
+If you're starting with an empty database, the first thing you should do is create a default tshirt category from the administrative dashboard as explained below.
 If you omit this step, your users won't be able to save their custom-designed tshirts.

 Note that you need to run the app from the same domain that you've specified when you registered your Facebook application, otherwise the login system won't work.
 You can edit your /etc/hosts file as explained [here](http://leandro.me/posts/facebook-apps-and-etc-hosts/).